microsoft/WindowsAppSDK/docs/faq.md

 [Tell us what other components you'd like to see as part of the Project reunion Family](https://github.com/microsoft/ProjectReunion/issues/new/choose)

-**Do I need to be packaged to use Project Reunion?**
+**2. Do I need to be packaged to use Project Reunion?**

 Your app does not need to be packaged to use Project Reunion functionality.

+**3. What does it take to migrate to using Project Reunion?**
+You would need to recompile your app against the Project Reunion SDK.

+**4. What is a framework package?**
+Framework packages are ways for apps to share code from a common source, rather than carrying it within the app itself.

-**How do I contribute?**
+**5. How do I contribute?**

 Here's a [link]((https://github.com/microsoft/ProjectReunion/issues/new/choose)) to how to ask questions, start a discussion or make a feature proposal

-**What does it take to migrate to using Project Reunion?**
-You would need to recompile your app against the Project Reunion SDK

-**What is a framework package?**
-Framework packages are ways for apps to share code from a common source, rather than carrying it within the app itself.
-[TODO]